Curious about DIY Hair Spray?

 This tip is especially handy if you have flyaways in your bangs or piece within an intricate updo.
 I also love to apply my homemade anti-frizz spray to keep frizzy hair in check.

 If it’s volume your after, comb hair upward into small sections and apply this DIY hair spray.
 Work through multiple sections of hair or isolate the area you want volume in.

 This is a little trick I recently learned to tame static.
 Instead of spraying your hair, spray your brush!
 Spritz your brush lightly, then comb through your hair to calm static and to help prevent static from happening in the first place.

 Use a lightweight DIY hair spray to prep for styling.
 Hold six to eight inches away from your hair and lightly spray on dry hair.

 Next, to disperse evenly, run your fingers through your hair then move onto your hot tools for styling.
+I recommend a negative ion ceramic hair blow dryer and a ceramic argan oil-infused titanium hair straightener.
 This technique helps to boost volume and hold in curls, braids, or the like.

 P.S.
 Do you have a styling tip for hair spray?
 Drop it in the comments below and share your clean beauty DIYs with us #lifenrefleciton on Instagram.